 Next-Generation Citizen Engagement

-Cities must find new ways to engage with their citizens and connect with the otherwise silent or passive majority.
+Cities and counties must find new ways to engage with their citizens and connect with the otherwise silent or passive majority.
 Social media is one way to engage.
 Beyond acting as a platform to communicate with residents, social media is also a good place to listen to residents.
 If we know Americans are online, and we know they are communicating, often daily, using social media, why not leverage what they are saying?
-Why not extend your social media knowledge beyond your own city managed Facebook pages and Twitter handles (which again, are often frequented by their own version of the STP) and gauge community feedback from across the social web.
+Why not extend your social media knowledge beyond your own city/county managed Facebook pages and Twitter handles (which again, are often frequented by their own version of the STP) and gauge community feedback from across the social web.

 Every minute, 3 million new Facebook posts are generated, 510,000 comments are shared, and 455,000 tweets are published.
 This kind of social media content provides a wealth of information for cities, and with the help of technology, these millions of data points actually become manageable.
-In a day and age when the STP may have a disproportionate influence on policy and decision-making in the city, it’s hard to discern what the rest of the community thinks amongst all the noise.
+In a day and age when the STP may have a disproportionate influence on policy and decision-making in the city or county, it’s hard to discern what the rest of the community thinks amongst all the noise.
 Now is the time when cities should use social media and technology to rise above and engage with their residents in new and innovative ways.

 To learn more about how you can minimize the role of STPs in your city or county’s decision-making by way of data, download our free ebook now.